-Tax Planning 101 For Your Airbnb, HomeAway, VRBO Business
+Tax Planning Checklist For Airbnb, HomeAway, VRBO Businesses

-- Claim all of your deductions.
 The most important aspect of tax planning for your short-term rental business is making sure that you claim all of the business deductions that you are eligible for.
 It is easy to forget about business expenses that you’ve incurred over the course of the year unless you’ve carefully maintained your receipts and invoices.
-Consider upgrading to receipt management software or expense tracking apps to help relieve some of the burden.
+Consider upgrading to receipt management software or expense tracking apps to help relieve some of the burdens.

 Finding the answers to your specific tax questions can be a daunting tax.
 In general, subscription-based websites, professional discussion groups, and specialty taxation websites will provide the most reliable sources of information.

 For most short-term rental hosts, business taxes are simply too complicated for hosts to handle themselves.
-While commercial tax preparers are okay for simple returns, they are not prepared to deal with the changing tax regulations that come along with operating a short-term rental business.
+Retail tax prep is okay for simple returns, but they usually don’t have the expertise homeshare hosts need.

 Even a single rental property requires extensive recordkeeping in order to ensure that income and expenses are being properly reported.
 You also need to be aware of depreciation, repairs and maintenance, and rental income loss rules.
 Having a qualified tax planning CPA will allow you to obtain professional advice on how to manage your deductions.